palfaiate/WP-Event-Manager/readme.txt

 = Add-ons =

-The core WP Job Manager plugin is free and always will be.
+The core WP Event Manager plugin is free and always will be.
 It covers all functionality we consider 'core' to running a simple job board site.

 Additional, advanced functionality is available through add-ons.
 Not only do these extend the usefulness of the core plugin, they also help fund the development and support of core.